 Finding a real estate agent with whom you can easily communicate is essential.
 Tell them exactly what you want and they will work hard to find it – that agency fee you’re paying isn’t for nothing!
 If your Japanese isn’t up to par, then you will need a very patient Japanese friend on hand to help translate the entire process.
 However, there are plenty of agents who offer English support these days.

 Note that even if you can speak fluent Japanese, some agents and landlords simply aren’t willing to rent to foreigners.
 This is a hot topic of discrimination but unless you have a lawyer on hand or enjoy making life difficult for yourself, it’s advisable to take a deep breath and keep looking elsewhere.
 There are plenty of excellent agencies and services for foreigners renting in Tokyo.
 Suumo, one of the top real estate providers in Japan even has a special section on their site targeting foreigners, including a helpful directory of agents offering services in English.
+You can also try Gaijin Apartment Helper, which has listings of foreigner-friendly apartments in the Tokyo and Osaka areas.

 Trust your gut feeling when you meet agents for the first time; if they seem reluctant to show you properties then it’s likely the whole process will be a struggle.
 A good agent is confident, efficient and will help you every step of the way.